enix/pvecontrol/README.md

 ```

 This project use *semantic versioning* with [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/) toolkit in order to automate release process.
 All the commits must so use the [Angular Commit Message Conventions](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format).
 Repository `main` branch is also protected to prevent any unwanted publish of a new release.
 All updates must go thru a PR with a review.

+---

+Made with :heart: by Enix (http://enix.io) :monkey: from Paris :fr:.